 "Make me a channel of your peace." —Song of St. Francis

-In this seminar we will journey to what does the Catholic tradition have to say to the world, a world of seemingly endless war, about peacemaking?
+In this seminar we will journey to Rome and Assisi to explore what the Catholic tradition have to say to the world, a world of seemingly endless war, about peacemaking?
 This seminar will explore the practical and theoretical tools the Catholic Church has used and can use to engage international conflict as well as local conflict.

 The Catholic Church has a rich body of teachings on peace, from the practical directives of the just war theory to the pacifism of Dorothy Day and the Catholic Worker Movement.
 How can this tradition help inform current discussions?